badrex/rdf2text/graph2text/README.md

 and tested with python 3.6.
 The only non-core library that is required is NLTK.

-For now, the code can be used to parse RDF data from XML files, apply some text preprocessing, retrieve semantic types for RDF entities, performance delexicalization on the target sentences and generate datasets to be used for training and evaluations sequence to sequence models for NLG from fact graphs.
+For now, the code can be used to parse RDF data from XML files, apply text preprocessing, retrieve semantic types for RDF entities, perform delexicalization on the target sentences and generate datasets to be used for training and evaluations sequence to sequence models for NLG from fact graphs.